Musical tone

-This notation indicates differing pitch, dynamics, articulation, instrumentation, timbre, and rhythm (duration and onset/order).
+This notation specifies pitch, dynamics, articulation, instrumentation, timbre (through instrument and playing technique), and the timing of note events (their onsets and durations).

 Traditionally in Western music, a musical tone is a steady periodic sound.
 A musical tone is characterized by its duration, pitch, intensity (or loudness), and timbre (or quality).
 The notes used in music can be more complex than musical tones, as they may include aperiodic aspects, such as attack transients, vibrato, and envelope modulation.

 A simple tone, or pure tone, has a sinusoidal waveform.
 A complex tone is a combination of two or more pure tones that have a periodic pattern of repetition, unless specified otherwise.

 The Fourier theorem states that any periodic waveform can be approximated as closely as desired as the sum of a series of sine waves with frequencies in a harmonic series and at specific phase relationships to each other.
 The common denominator frequency, which is also often the lowest of these frequencies is the fundamental frequency, and is also the inverse of the period of the waveform.
 The fundamental frequency determines the pitch of the tone, which is perceived by the human hearing.
 In music, notes are assigned to tones with different fundamental frequencies, in order to describe the pitch of played tones.